 The Upper Loop descent contains lots of B & C line options for rock rolls, jumps, and hucks.
 A trail or all-mountain bike is recommended for these features, but you can certainly have fun picking your way down on a hardtail, too.

-for some more mellow, mixed climbing and descending flow sections.
+Stay left at the Middlegate split onto the Middlegate Trail for some more mellow, mixed climbing and descending flow sections.
 Keep an eye out for a handful of small rock jumps along the trail edge on your way back down to rejoining the 50 Year Trail Segment you took on the way out.

 The locals like to play "no brakes" for the last, fast section of singletrack down to the road.
 Give it a try if you're up to the challenge.
 After the fast finish, take the short road climb back up the parking area.